Why Have Pro-Lifers Been So Quiet About Tear Gas Causing Miscarriages? Because They're Hypocrites.

-Police are escalating tensions at peaceful Black Lives Matter demonstrations across the country, and they’re using chemical weapons to do so.
-At protests in New Orleans, D.C., Atlanta, Minneapolis, and in other cities, police have used pepper spray and tear gas to disperse crowds of protesters.
+Police are escalating tensions at peaceful Black Lives Matter demonstrations across the United States, and they’re using chemical weapons to do so.
+At protests in New Orleans, DC, Atlanta, Minneapolis, and in other cities, police have used pepper spray and tear gas to disperse crowds of protesters.

 Many people have pointed to the dangerous impacts of using a chemical irritant against protestors in the midst of the coronavirus pandemic.
 The highly-contagious disease can lead to a severe or fatal respiratory illness.
 But the tear gas that police are deploying can also cause miscarriages, and the so-called pro-life movement has had little to say about it.